Fiduciary Financial Advisor in Baton Rouge, LA

 Suitability Standard

-• Appropriateness: Financial advisors merely need to ensure that their recommendations are appropriate for the client’s financial requirements and objectives at the time of the transaction.
+• Suitability: Financial advisors only need to ensure that their recommendations are appropriate for the client’s financial needs and objectives at the time of the transaction.

-• Lower Standard of Care: Advisors can consider their own interests as long as the recommendations are appropriate.
+• Reduced Care Standard: Advisors can consider their own interests as long as the recommendations are appropriate.

-• Potential Conflicts: Advisors may earn commissions from the sale of investment products, which can create conflicts of interest.
+• Possible Conflicts: Advisors may earn commissions from the sale of investment products, which can create conflicts of interest.

 • Regulation: Governed by the Financial Industry Regulatory Authority (FINRA), which mandates a “reasonable basis” that an investment is suitable for the client.